 Foreign common and preferred stock includes investments in equities that invest in assets that focus on global credit strategies to provide an income-focus by utilizing credit dislocation opportunities.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the investments.
-As of June 30, 2022 and 2021, 90% and 89%, respectively, of investments in this category are redeemable with a 60 day notice.
+As of June 30, 2023 and 2022, 89% and 89%, respectively, of investments in this category are redeemable with a 60 day notice.

 Real estate investments provide stable income and participation in broad economic growth.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-Investments in this category are not redeemable as of June 30, 2022 and 2021.
+Investments in this category are not redeemable as of June 30, 2023 and 2022.

 Domestic alternatives: Absolute return composite provides income and diversification through below investment grade credit and distressed debt strategies.
 This type includes credit and debt securities.
-As of June 30, 2022 and 2021, 77% and 80%, respectively, of investments in this category are redeemable with a 65-180 day notice.
-It is expected that the underlying assets of the funds will be liquidated over the next eight years, unless the partnership agreement allows for an indefinite continuance.
+As of June 30, 2023 and 2022, 80% and 77%, respectively, of investments in this category are redeemable with a 65-180 day notice.
+It is expected that the underlying assets of the funds will be liquidated over the next seven years, unless the partnership agreement allows for an indefinite continuance.

 Domestic alternatives: Non-U.S. developed credit provides access to income from a broader pool of assets in Europe.
 This type includes investments in funds that focus on corporate and sovereign bonds of developed economies issued in U.S. dollars.
-Investments in this category are not redeemable as of June 30, 2022 and 2021.
+As of June 30, 2023 and 2022, 39% and 0%, respectively, of investments in this category are redeemable with a 5 day notice.

 Domestic alternatives: Private equity - commodities provide exposure to inflation related assets and includes investments in partnerships that focus on natural resources and energy.
 The fair values of this investment type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-As of June 30, 2022 and 2021, 93% and 92%, respectively, of investments in this category are redeemable with a 180 day notice.
-It is expected that the underlying assets of the funds will be liquidated over the next seven years, unless the partnership agreement allows for an indefinite continuance.
+As of June 30, 2023 and 2022, 93% and 93%, respectively, of investments in this category are redeemable with a 180 day notice.
+It is expected that the underlying assets of the funds will be liquidated over the next six years, unless the partnership agreement allows for an indefinite continuance.

 Domestic alternatives: Private equity - composite provides participation in equity and debt instruments that provide for a premium on illiquid assets.
 This type includes investments in partnerships as a limited partner that invest in private equity and private debt.
 The fair values of this investment type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-As of June 30, 2022 and 2021, 25% and 33%, respectively, of investments in this category are redeemable with a 15-185 day notice.
-It is expected that the underlying assets of the funds will be liquidated over the next nine years, unless the partnership agreement allows for an indefinite continuance.
+As of June 30, 2023 and 2022, 26% and 25%, respectively, of investments in this category are redeemable with a 30-185 day notice.
+It is expected that the underlying assets of the funds will be liquidated over the next ten years, unless the partnership agreement allows for an indefinite continuance.

 Domestic alternatives: Private equity - infrastructure provides participation in equity and debt instruments that provide for a premium on illiquid assets.
-This type includes investments in partnerships that focus on infrastructure in highly regulated markets.
-The fair values of this investment type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-The underlying assets of the funds are currently in liquidation.
+This type included investments in partnerships that focused on infrastructure in highly regulated markets.
+The underlying assets were in liquidation as of June 30, 2022 and were fully liquidated as of June 30, 2023.